-83. Protection should be practically feasible and enforceable, especially from the point of view of traditional communities, and not create excessive administrative burdens for right holders or administrators alike.
-It has been widely recognized that the protection of TCEs must be supported by the provision of appropriate technical assistance, capacity-strengthening and support for documentation where desired by communities.

-- D. Options which exist or might be developed to address any identified gaps, including legal and other options, whether at the international, regional or national level - 84.
-An option is to enact a special, stand-alone law to provide protection for TCEs that addresses the identified gaps under conventional IP law.
-A number of countries and regional organizations have enacted such laws, and the African Group has, for example, placed on record its view that a sui generis system is necessary.
+- Protection should be practically feasible and enforceable, especially from the point of view of traditional communities, and not create excessive administrative burdens for right holders or administrators alike.
+It has been widely recognized that the protection of TCEs must be supported by the provision of appropriate technical assistance, capacity-strengthening and support for documentation where desired by communities. - D. Options which exist or might be developed to address any identified gaps, including legal and other options, whether at the international, regional or national level - An option is to enact a special, stand-alone law to provide protection for TCEs that addresses the identified gaps under conventional IP law.
+A number of countries and regional organizations have enacted such laws.
 Many countries have provided special protection for TCEs within their copyright legislation, and others have provided for IP-like protection for TCE subject matter in other legislation, such as cultural heritage safeguarding and trade practices legislation.
-The texts of these laws are available on WIPO's website, 36 and many of them have been analyzed and compared in previous Committee documents.
-37 Such laws and measures can deal comprehensively with the gaps identified and provide an entire form of protection directly tailored for TCEs.
-They provide, for example, for communal rights which are protected indefinitely.
-Whether to enact such a law is a political and policy decision for Member States, taking into account policy, operational and technical considerations such as those suggested above. - 85.
-The focus of this section is particularly on specific adjustments and improvements to relevant existing IP laws as well as non-legal options addressing the specific gaps identified.
-These adjustments and improvements would be sui generis in the sense that they would respond to the particular needs of TCE bearers and be tailored to the particular qualities of TCEs.
-The options are not necessarily mutually-exclusive.
+The texts of these laws are available on WIPO's website.
+47 and many of them have been analyzed and compared in previous Committee documents.48 Such laws and measures can deal comprehensively with the gaps identified and provide an entire form of protection directly tailored for TCEs.
+They may provide, for example, for communal rights which are protected indefinitely.
+Whether to enact such a law is a political and policy decision for Member States, taking into account policy, operational and technical considerations such as those suggested above.